Game of Outlaws

-The story was written and directed by Nok Chatchai Plengpanich.
-It airs on Channel 3 from 20:30 to 22:30.
-It airs fro 28 October 2021 to 30 December 2021.
+The story was written and directed by Nok Chatchai Plengpanich under the banner of his production company "Metta & Mahaniyom Co.
+Ltd." It airs on Channel 3 from 20:30 to 22:30.
+It airs from 28 October 2021 to 30 December 2021.
 It also airs on Netflix in 10 countries: Laos, Cambodia, Myanmar, Vietnam, the Philippines, Indonesia, Brunei, Singapore, Malaysia, and Timor-Leste.